OJJJN/OJJJN/README.md

 - 🔭 I am a passionate Software Engineer with expertise in R&D Software Development, Full-Stack Development, and Machine Learning.
 - 🌱 My love for learning new technologies drives me to constantly grow and expand my skills.
-- 💼 I've also gained experience in Mobile Development and Junior Project Management, blending technical expertise with leadership abilities.
+- 💼 I've also gained experience in Mobile Development and managing cross-functional projects, demonstrating both technical expertise and leadership abilities.
 - 💬 I'm a strong believer in mentorship and teamwork, striving to foster a positive and collaborative learning environment.
 - ⚡ Fun fact: I'm always eager to explore and adapt to the latest advancements in tech!